huggingface/blog/benchmark-2021-part1.md

     </a>
 </div>

-# Scaling up BERT-like model Inference on modern CPU
+# Scaling up BERT-like model Inference on modern CPU - Part 1

 ## Context and Motivations